 What is an Andersen Hitch?

-An Andersen hitch is a type of trailer hitch that allows you to tow your trailer without having to disconnect from your truck or SUV.
-It’s basically a ball and socket mechanism that allows you to connect two vehicles together without any extra parts or hardware.
+Andersen hitches let you pull your trailer without disconnecting from your truck or SUV.
+Using a ball and socket mechanism, you can join two vehicles without extra parts or hardware.

 Andersen Hitches are suitable for light to medium duty applications, such as carrying boats or small trailers up to 3,500 pounds.
 They can be used with most types of vehicles: pickup trucks, sport utility vehicles (SUVs), vans, cars, and full-size trucks/vans.